symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 Trading tokens directly from one blockchain to the other is not possible, due to the technological differences between them.

-In the case of |codename| public and private chain, the same mosaic name could have a different definition and distribution or even not exist.
+In the case of |codename| public and private chain, the same mosaic name could have a different definition, distribution, or even not exist.
 Between Bitcoin and |codename|, the difference is even more evident, as each blockchain uses an entirely different technology.

 Instead of transferring tokens between different chains literally, the trade will be performed inside each chain.